nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

+awesome meticulous job so far! please keep up the good work! yes, please meticulously proceed with the next step in your updated corrected remediation plan.

+---

 Awesome job on meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously review and analyze my implementation plan for the agent toolset, then compare mine implementation with your plan.

 ---